Terrell Edmunds: Pre-draft

+Pittsburgh Steelers (first stint)

 2018

-The Pittsburgh Steelers selected Edmunds in the first round (28th overall) of the 2018 NFL Draft.
+The Pittsburgh Steelers selected Edmunds in the first round (28th overall) of the 2018 NFL draft.
 Edmunds was the third safety drafted in 2018.
+His brother, Tremaine, was drafted earlier in the first round (16th overall) by the Buffalo Bills.
+Terrell and Tremaine became the first set of brothers to both be drafted in the first round in the same draft.

 On July 24, 2018, the Pittsburgh Steelers signed Edmunds to a four-year, $10.80 million contract that includes a signing bonus of $6 million.
 Throughout training camp, Edmunds competed to be a starting safety against veterans Morgan Burnett and Sean Davis.
 Head coach Mike Tomlin named Edmunds the backup strong safety, behind Morgan Burnett, to begin the regular season.

-He made his professional regular season debut and first career start in the Pittsburgh Steelers’ season-opener at the Cleveland Browns and broke up one pass attempt during a 21–21 tie.
-Edmunds started in place of Morgan Burnett in the season-opener and became the permanent starting strong safety in Week 3 after Burnett was inactive for four games (Weeks 3-6) due to a groin injury.
+He made his professional regular season debut and first career start in the Steelers’ season-opener at the Cleveland Browns and broke up one pass attempt during a 21–21 tie.
+Edmunds started in place of Morgan Burnett in the season-opener and became the permanent starting strong safety in Week 3 after Burnett was inactive for four games (Weeks 3–6) due to a groin injury.
 On September 24, 2018, Edmunds recorded one tackle, deflected a pass, and made his first career interception during a 30–27 win at the Tampa Bay Buccaneers in Week 3.
 Edmunds intercepted a pass by Buccaneers’ quarterback Ryan Fitzpatrick that was intended for wide receiver Mike Evans, and returned it for a 35-yard gain during the second quarter.
 In Week 12, Edmunds collected a season-high nine solo during a 24–17 loss at the Denver Broncos.
 On December 2, 2018, he recorded eight combined tackles, deflected a pass, and made his first career sack as the Steelers lost 33–30 against the Los Angeles Chargers in Week 13.
 He finished his rookie season in 2018 with 78 combined tackles (55 solo), four pass deflections, one sack, and one interception in 16 games and 15 starts.
 He received an overall grade of 63.7 from Pro Football Focus, which ranked 66th among all safeties in 2018.